 Cosmic Strings

-Cosmic strings are hypothetical 1-dimensional (spatially) topological defects which may have formed during a symmetry breaking phase transition in the early universe when the topology of the vacuum manifold associated to this symmetry breaking is not simply connected.
-It is expected that at least one string per Hubble volume is formed.
-Their existence was first contemplated by the theoretical physicist Tom Kibble in the 1970's.
+Cosmic strings are hypothetical 1-dimensional topological defects which may have formed during a symmetry-breaking phase transition in the early universe when the topology of the vacuum manifold associated to this symmetry breaking was not simply connected.
+Their existence was first contemplated by the theoretical physicist Tom Kibble in the 1970s.

 PHYSICS INDEX